 Skip to contents

-Use rejection sampling across the entire prior distribution to create new live points.
+Use rejection sampling across the entire prior distribution to create new samples.
 This is highly inefficient as an LRPS, but may be useful for testing the behaviour of a nested sampling specification.

 Usage